Concurrency With Async

 Listing 17-9: Creating an async channel and assigning the two halves to tx and rx

 The synchronous Receiver::recv method in std::mpsc::channel blocks until it receives a message.
 The trpl::Receiver::recv method does not, because it is async.
 Instead of blocking, it hands control back to the runtime until either a message is received or the send side of the channel closes.
-By contrast, we do not await the send call, because it does not block.
-It does not need to, because the channel we are sending it into is unbounded.
+By contrast, we don’t await the send call, because it doesn’t block.
+It doesn’t need to, because the channel we’re sending it into is unbounded.

 Note: Because all of this async code runs in an async block in a trpl::run call, everything within it can avoid blocking.
 However, the code outside it will block on the run function returning.
 That is the whole point of the trpl::run function: it lets you choose where to block on some set of async code, and thus where to transition between sync and async code.
 In most async runtimes, run is actually named block_on for exactly this reason.

 Notice two things about this example: First, the message will arrive right away!
-Second, although we use a future here, there is no concurrency yet.
+Second, although we use a future here, there’s no concurrency yet.
 Everything in the listing happens in sequence, just as it would if there were no futures involved.

 Let’s address the first part by sending a series of messages, and sleep in between them, as shown in Listing 17-10: